bing9/udacity_data_scientist_track_capstone_project/README.md

 ## Implementation — Feature
 What are the potential reason for churn and incorporate these features in the model to predict the customer churn:
-Customer taste and availability of music
+* Customer taste and availability of music
   * If the customer liked/ listened to most popular music (played by a large number of people).
 Then this customer more likely finds songs he/she likes on the platform.
 This needs then below features:
   * Song total played by the number of times
   * Song total played by the number of people
-Customer lock-in (if the customer has spent already a lot of time in Sparkify, it becomes difficult to change platform.)
+* Customer lock-in (if the customer has spent already a lot of time in Sparkify, it becomes difficult to change platform.)
   * How many days have the customer been with the platform (Max timestamp — min timestamp)
   * How many active days the customer with the platform (Count distinct timestamp days)
   * Days active/ Days total
   * Customer played songs total
-Other existing features to convert to numeric
+* Other existing features to convert to numeric
   * Gender
   * Free or Paid customer
+  * Number of Thumb ups
+  * Number of Thumb downs

 ## Implementation — Model